7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-Azure-Virtual-Machines.md

 Components created with the Virtual Machine:
 - OS you must specify the Operating Systems - found in the Azure Marketplace
 	- BYOLinux require Linux Virtual Hard Disk (VHD)  - VHDX is not supported Azure
-- Network Security Group (NSG) - attach to the NIC - virtual firwall
+- Network Security Group (NSG) - attach to the NIC - virtual firewall
 - Network Interface (NIC) - device that handles IP protocols and network communications
 - Virtual Machine Instances -  the actual running server
 - Public IP address - Address that you will use to public access the VM